 EstNbr EstName Task MOI# Date Description P667 Mountaire Farms Inc. 04C05 KYN23060 84824G 2017-08-24 The purpose of this Memorandum of Interview is to document the events on August 18, 2017 related to the large quantity of dead-on-arrival (DOA) chickens discovered during a Poultry Good Commercial Task in the live hang operations.
-At approximately 1200 hours, I observed behind the live hang belt for kill line #2, four full condemn barrels of dead birds as well as a large pile of approximately 50-100 dead birds, with 5 to 6 live birds sitting on top of the pile of dead birds.
-I immediately notified (b) (6) of my observance.
+At approximately 1200 hours, I observed behind the live hang belt for kill line #2, four full condemn barrels of dead birds as well as a large pile of approximately 50-100 dead birds, with 5 to 6 live birds sitting on top of the pile of dead birds, with 5 to 6 live birds sitting on top of the pile of dead birds.
+I immediately notified(b) (6) of my observance.
 The live birds were retrieved and hung on kill line #2 and all of the dead birds were collected and condemned.
 At the time, (b) (6) said that the cause of the excessive amount of dead birds was that a belt broke causing the birds to be smothered.
-At 1330 hours a meeting was held between me, (b) (6) and (b) (6) and (b) (6) and (b) (6) reported that surveillance video showed that belts never stopped moving and that the birds that were observed to be dead in the live hang room were actually dead upon arrival and that they had not been smothered at the establishment.
-At approximately 1435 hours the Night Shift SPHV and I, requested to review the surveillance video to confirm the establishment of USDA's right to view the surveillance video, that the establishment was using as an adjunct to verify it's Good Commercial Practice compliance, it was determined by USDA that the video was inconclusive.
-It is expected that measures are taken during grow out operations and during transit to reduce the number of birds dying prior to approved methods of slaughter.
+At 1330 hours a meeting was held between me, (b) (6) and (b) (6) mand (b) (6) mand (b) (6) motified that belts never stopped moving and that the birds that were observed to be dead in the live hang room were actually dead upon arrival and that they had not been smothered at the establishment.
+At approximately 1435 hours the Night Shift SPHV and I, requested to review the surveillance video to confirm the establishment's claim.
+After a discussion with the plant management of USDA's right to view the surveillance video, that the establishment was using as an adjunct to verify it's Good Commercial Practice compliance, it was determined by USDA that the video was inconclusive.
+(It is expected that measures are taken during grow out operations and during transit to reduce the number of birds dying prior to approved methods of slaughter.
 In addition, transporting large amounts of DOA's on the highway should be avoided.
 PPIA and Agency regulations require that live poultry be handled in a manner that is consistent with good commercial practices and that they not die from causes other than slaughter.
-I recommend review of the Federal Register on Treatment of Live Poultry Before Slaughter for FSIS recommendations concerning treatment of live poultry before slaughter.
-A copy of t
+I recommend review of the Federal Register on Treatment of Live Poultry Before Slau